fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabaseUsages.md

 ## PARAMETERS

 ### -DatabaseName
-Specifies the name of the azure_2 SQL Database.
+Specifies the name of the Azure SQL Database.

 ```yaml
 Type: String